javipacheco/cards-counters-bgg-catalog/doc_en.md

 Bonuses are calculated based on certain specified conditions.
 Each type of bonus will help you count the extra points of the cards according to their type.

+There is a field in the bonus that is common to all types of bonuses which is `affectCards`.
+It can have different cases:

+- **allExceptMe**: To calculate the bonus all cards in your hand are used, except the card itself that is calculating the bonus value.
+This is the default value
+- **all**: To calculate the bonus all cards are used, including the card that is calculating the bonus.

 There are 4 types of bonuses:

 ##### 1. Count Cards